Recreational Trails Program (RTP)

 The Guide contains all program information and required application documents.

 Unless otherwise noted, all applicants are required to comply with the following after the State recommends the project for funding:

-More information about these federal application requirements can also be found in the RTP Procedural Guide, dated Final, June 4, 2007, on page 51.
+More information about these federal application requirements can also be found on page 51 of the RTP Procedural Guide.

 The RTP encourages applicants to develop cooperative agreements with qualified youth conservation or service corps to perform trail construction and maintenance.
-The California Conservation Corps (CCC) is one of the many organizations that can assist with trail construction, maintenance, repair, and restoration.
-To learn more about how the CCC might be able to assist you, please call (916) 341-3100 or visit the CCC’s website.
+The California Conservation Corps (CCC) and California Association of Local Conservation Corps (CALCC) are available to assist with trail construction, maintenance, repair, and restoration.
+To learn more about how these statewide Corps can assist you, please visit CCC’s website and CALCC’s website.